DylanGnatz/NBIoT-ShippingTracker/README.md

 - /getEvents GET requests
   - Services requests from the client for a full list of TrackingEvents associated with a SIM ID.

 Finally, we need to build a couple of helper functions to parse and format our data.

+- getDateTimeString() returns the current date and time in string format.
+- parseString() parses our DevKit data string and replaces the '<>' characters with '"'
+- convToDD() converts GPS locations from degrees:minutes format to decimal degrees.
   Here is the helpers.js code:

 ```JavaScript
 function getDateTimeString() {